Ann Campbell Flannery

 As an Assistant United States Attorney for the Eastern District of Pennsylvania, Ms. Flannery specialized in the prosecution of white collar crime.
 She successfully prosecuted white collar cases involving securities trading, bank loans, internal bank operations, racketeering, tax evasion, and insurance and credit card scams.

-During the savings and loan crisis, Ms. Flannery organized and led a bank fraud working group comprised of state and federal investigators, regulators and prosecutors, and frequently lectured on bank fraud.
+During the savings and loan crisis, Ms. Flannery organized and led a tri-state bank fraud working group comprised of state and federal investigators, regulators and prosecutors, and frequently lectured on bank fraud.

-As a federal prosecutor, Ms. Flannery successfully tried numerous complex cases, including the prosecution of prison guards for civil rights violations in multiple inmate beatings, the prosecution of a Swiss lawyer for the fraudulent use of internationally disseminated stolen bearer bonds, and the prosecution of a nationwide credit card scam.
+As a federal prosecutor, Ms. Flannery successfully tried numerous complex cases, including the prosecution of prison guards for civil rights violations involving multiple inmate beatings, the prosecution of a Swiss lawyer for the fraudulent use of internationally disseminated stolen bearer bonds, and the prosecution of a nationwide credit card scam.

 Internal Corporate Investigations